ozanoguz/aws-ums-hol/README.md

 }
 ```

-Checkpoint:
+### ✅ Checkpoint

-* Confirm that the returned AWS account ID matches the account assigned to you.
+- Confirm that the returned AWS account ID matches the account assigned to you.
-* If the account ID is incorrect, stop and ask the instructor for help.
+- If the account ID is incorrect, stop and ask the instructor for help.

 ---

-## Section 3: Access FortiManager
+## 🖥️ Section 3: Access FortiManager

 1. Open a browser.